 A lot is also dependent on the hardware you’re using, but running the same systems on the same machine duel booted and single OS boot over time is very useful if only for an eye-opener.

 Don’t remind me that I could run virtual machines with different operating systems instead regular drive installs.

 Mostly because of the resource limitations of your memory and processors.
 I guess if I were to use a much more powerful machine as a daily driver I would have a slightly more tempered opinion, but I use what I have, and usually, it’s adequate for what I need.
 I just prefer to get the most out of my OS as do many other Linux users.
 I’ve worked with Unix, and Mac OSX.
 Both very stable and solid operating systems, but neither fit well as a daily driver.

 I just have a hard time totally eliminating my reliance on Windows.
 It’s like a habit that’s hard to give up.
 Every time I think I can totally eliminate Windows from my life, something inevitably comes up and once again I’m drawn back into the Microsoft universe.
 A little voice in the back of my head whispers: “buy yourself a fully loaded new computer and maybe you’ll appreciate Windows 10 more” but I already have a nice wimpy underpowered computer that works fine with Linux.
 I don’t want to buy a new computer every year.
 I just want to get stuff done.

 why don’t you use your Mac?

-That’s a Good question.
+That’s a good question.
 I don’t know, no wait a minute, I know; it was very expensive and I don’t want to drop it and break it.
 Is that a good answer?
-No, it’s because I live to fix things and there’s not much to fix on the Mac.
+No, it’s because I love to fix things and there’s not much to fix on the Mac.
 I’m probably just procrastinating from actually doing anything productive by continuously changing operating systems.